organisciak/dissertation/document/2_litreview.md

 This designation also applies to aggregation, because sometimes subjective tasks are treated by a system as if they were objective, trying to determine a consensus while not treating deviations form the consensus as flawed contributions.

+### Type of Crowd

+Vukovic and Batolini (TODO proper cite) define two extremes of crowd types: _internal_ and _external_.
+Internal crowds are composed solely of contributors from the organization that is crowdsourcing, if it is thus centralized.
+External crowds are members outside of the institution.
+Vukovic and Batolini also note that _mixed_ crowds are observable.

+### Quality control

+see @quinn_human_2011

+### Necessary skills

+* mentioned briefly in @quinn_human_2011, anywhere else?

 ### Common design patterns

  * Microtasking